Any season can pose a risk of water damage. But winter water damage can catch you by surprise if you don’t take proper precautions.

 One of the best things you can do is install a smart water shut-off valve.
 These devices will help detect leaks in your home and shut off the water to prevent damage.
 Better still, install a battery backup with it in case of a winter storm power outage.

 If you’re away from your home often or own more than one home, these can save you a lot of time and headaches.
-Because even a little water damage can cause mold, leading to all kinds of repairs needing to be done.
+Because even a little water damage can cause mold, leading to extensive remediation and repairs.

 Have a Backup Battery-Powered Sump Pump